 - Issues in Article 2, paragraph 1, subparagraphs 1 to 3 shall be resolved by recorded vote.
 Each reviewer shall be entitled to cast one vote for either approval or non-approval.
 If the number of votes meets the following requirements, an application for listing will be deemed approved:

-- Where none of the circumstances described in Article 9, paragraph 1 of the Rules Governing Review of Securities Listings exists and there is no violation of any applicable provisions of the same rules, a majority consent of the reviewers present at the meeting is required.
+- Where none of the circumstances described in Article 9, paragraph 1, Article 28-8, or Article 31, paragraph 1 of the Rules Governing Review of Securities Listings exists and there is no violation of any applicable provisions of the same rules, a majority consent of the reviewers present at the meeting is required.

-- If there is a circumstance as described in Article 9, paragraph 1, (other than those in subparagraphs 8, 9 and 10) of the Rules Governing Review of Securities Listings or a violation of the applicable provisions other than those in Articles 18 and 19 of the same rules, and for requests for reconsideration, consent of two-thirds or above of the reviewers present at the meeting is required, provided that the Committee must provide specific reasons, based on comprehensive consideration, for approval of listing.
+- If there is a circumstance as described in Article 9, paragraph 1 (other than those in subparagraphs 8, 9 and 10), any subparagraph of Article 28-8, or Article 31, paragraph 1 (other than those in subparagraphs 7, 8, and 9) of the Rules Governing Review of Securities Listings or a violation of the applicable provisions other than those in Articles 18, 19, 28-5, 28-6, 32, and 33 of the same rules, and for requests for reconsideration, consent of two-thirds or above of the reviewers present at the meeting is required, provided that the Committee must provide specific reasons, based on comprehensive consideration, for approval of listing.

 - Issues in Article 2, paragraph 1, subparagraphs 4 and 5 shall be resolved by secret ballot cast by reviewers present at a meeting and a majority consent vote is required.